 The Carden family has employed other abusive workers, including two who were hit with five cruelty-to-animals charges in Canada in 2000 for infliction of unnecessary pain and suffering on three elephants.
 In another incident, a handler reportedly jabbed a bullhook into an elephant’s mouth to punish her, causing her to urinate in distress.
 This abuse and Carden’s repeated failure to provide adequate veterinary care and handle elephants in a safe manner has landed it on PETA’s list of the top six worst circuses in the U.S.

 Myakka misleadingly describes itself as a “conservation center.”
-In reality, elephants there are forced to interact with guests in bathing, feeding, and photo ops.
+In reality, Patty has been forced to interact with guests in bathing, feeding, and photo ops.
 Tourism is one of the leading threats to wild elephant populations.
 As long as tourists are taught that feeding, bathing, riding, or touching a captive elephant is acceptable, these animals will continue to be torn from their families and natural homes.

 Bhagavan “Doc” Antle, one of the abusers highlighted in the Netflix docuseries Tiger King, runs Myrtle Beach Safari (aka “T.I.G.E.R.S”).
 He’s a key player in the exploitative big-cat cub-petting network that included the now-incarcerated Joseph Maldonado-Passage (aka “Joe Exotic”), who claimed that Antle maintains an on-site crematorium for incinerating tiger cubs too big to use for photo ops.
 In June 2022, Antle was detained by the FBI and indicted on 10 federal charges, including money-laundering charges and six counts of wildlife crimes for allegedly engaging in wildlife trafficking.
-He’s also facing wildlife-trafficking and cruelty-to-animals charges in Virginia.
+In 2023, he pleaded guilty to federal conspiracy charges.
+His sentence is pending.
+Earlier that year, he was also convicted of wildlife trafficking in Virginia and sentenced to a $10,000 fine and a five-year ban on working with, trading, possessing, or engaging in other activities with non-native exotic wildlife in the state.

 Antle also exploits Bubbles the elephant for feeding and photo encounters in pricey “safaris” and publicity stunts.
 She hasn’t seen another elephant for over 30 years.
 Meanwhile, the USDA has repeatedly cited Antle for an extensive list of AWA violations, including failing to provide animals with adequate veterinary care, water, uncontaminated food, and clean, safe enclosures.